-Clare is a contributor to the third edition of Medical Treatment: Decisions and the Law (edited by Christopher Johnston QC).
+Clare is a contributor to the fourth edition of Medical Treatment: Decisions and the Law (edited by Christopher Johnston KC and Sophia Roper KC).

 EXPERIENCE & EXPERTISE

 Clare has a wealth of advocacy experience, and has appeared in courts at all levels up to and including the Court of Appeal.
 She has conducted hundreds of trials, including scores before a jury.
 Clare has an active court practice, appearing regularly in Coroners’ Courts and before regulatory disciplinary panels, as well as civil courts.
 Clare also has a substantial clinical negligence practice, with a focus on effective drafting and pre-trial tactics.